- Pepperdine University, J.D.

 - United States District Court Central, Eastern, Southern, Northern Districts of California

-Steve Caine's practice is focused on professional liability defense (primarily architects, engineers, attorneys, accountants and other licensed professionals), commercial and corporate litigation, homeowners’ association liability, civil RICO claims, insurance "bad faith" actions, toxic exposure claims including asbestos litigation and California's "Prop.
+In addition to civil appeals, his practice is focused on professional liability defense (primarily architects, engineers, attorneys, accountants and other licensed professionals), commercial and corporate litigation, homeowners’ association liability, civil RICO claims, insurance "bad faith" actions, toxic exposure claims including asbestos litigation and California's "Prop.
 65," and general liability tort claims, all in both state and federal courts.

 Professional and Community Activities